-Books & Advice
+Books and Advice

 Well-meaning friends can give you the wrong advice about training.
-Because we are working with you and your dog, please use the techniques & procedures you have been shown in class.
+Because we are working with you and your dog, please use the techniques and procedures you have been shown in class.
 If you have any difficulty, please call us right away.